• Skip to primary navigation

 Jorge Fernandez-Cornejo, Richard Nehring, Craig Osteen, Seth Wechsler, Andrew Martin, Alex Vialou.
 2014.
 Pesticide Use in U.S. Agriculture: 21 Selected Crops, 1960-2008 USDA Economic Research Service, Economic Information Bulletin No. 124

-1. Alison Van Eenennaam says
+1. Avatar von Alison Van Eenennaam

 Actually if you read ALL OF THE paper from which that graph was taken (https://www.ers.usda.gov/webdocs/publications/43854/46734_eib124.pdf?v=41830) you would find the following “Other factors affecting toxicity were the use of less toxic insecticides, such as carbaryl and chloropyrifos, the introduction of pyrethroids, the use of malathion in the boll weevil eradication program, and the use of Bt cotton since 1996.
 Third, persistence fell during the 1970s after the bans of DDT and aldrin, then increased during the 1980s and early 1990s (in part with the use of high-persistence products such as metolachlor and pendimethalin); persistence has declined in recent years, reflecting the rapid increase in glyphosate use.
 Glyphosate has low chronic toxicity (a high chronic score) and relatively low persistence relative to the herbicides that it has replaced.
 As the NRC (2010) report states, glyphosate “is biodegraded by soil bacteria and it has a very low toxicity to mammals, birds, and fish (Malik et al., 1989).”

-2. ralph a. applegate says
+3. Avatar von ralph a. applegate

 Dimensional analysis of Glyphosate exposure compared to 5660 mg./kg.toxicity reveals that Glyphosate is Non -Toxic , I advised stupid Justice Chhabria by mail just on July 11, 2019.
 Glyphosate can not possibly cause Waldenstrom Macroglobulinemia , my NHL !That cause is that Arsenic in Roundup .58 law firms failed to state a claim , whatsoever , on which relief could be granted ,period, it is malpractice .—————You will not likely answer me !

-3. Diego Queiroz says
+Diego Queiroz

 hello thomas!